|

 "It would be pointless

-to attempt to capture you," Hitler said, still assessing what
+to attempt to capture you," Hitler said calmly, wondering if there was

 had ever